 [Although not a Bing production, I love Stefanie Sun’s song “Sleep Walking” (“夢遊”), which I first heard and saw the video for whilst dining at JJ Hong Kong Cafe in Monterey Park around 2007.
 It was composed by Hao Gu (古皓), with lyrics by Yunnong Yan (嚴雲農), and produced by Weisong Li (李偉菘).
 I mention this because I occasionally feel like listening to it and have a hard time finding it on YouTube.]

 Under her father’s guidance, Joanna began her career at Sony as a rather ordinary jazz-pop singer.
 She has referred to her early career as sounding like Kenny G but Asian and female.
 Although I’m not a fan of this period of her work, I feel like she’s been a bit hard on it.
 At its best, it sounds a bit like Japan‘s bossa nova singer Lisa Ono (小野リサ).
 Sometimes it gets a bit cheesy, warranting comparisons to Norah Jones (whose warm milk blandness has duly earned her the nickname “Snorah Jones” in some quarters).

 START FROM HERE

 Wang’s debut, Start from Here, was recorded at various studios in Burbank, Pasadena, and Tapei and was produced and arranged by her father, who also plays piano and other keyboards.
 It was released in 2008 when Wang was still a teenager.
 The songs on the two-disc album (one in English, one in Mandarin) are fairly safe covers of songs by the likes of Billy Joel, David Tao, and Spandau Ballet.
-The mainstream rewards formula, though, and not surprisingly it topped the charts in Taiwan and also brought Wang fame in China and Singapore.
+The mainstream rewards adherence to formula, though, and not surprisingly it topped the charts in Taiwan and also brought Wang fame in China and Singapore.